aws-samples/serverless-patterns/sns-sqs-message-content-router-cdk/README.md

-# Amazon SNS to Amazon SQS by filtering content
+# Amazon SNS to Amazon SQS by filtering content (Message-content router pattern)

 This pattern creates an SNS topic and various SQS destination queues.
 Messages received by the SNS topic are routed to various SQS queues according to routing logic.
+The pattern is an implementation of the Integration pattern: "Content-Based Message route" available here: [https://www.enterpriseintegrationpatterns.com/patterns/messaging/ContentBasedRouter.html](https://www.enterpriseintegrationpatterns.com/patterns/messaging/ContentBasedRouter.html)

-Learn more about this pattern at Serverless Land Patterns: << Add the live URL here [https://serverlessland.com/patterns/sns-sqs-message-content-router-cdk](https://serverlessland.com/patterns/sns-sqs-message-content-router-cdk)
+Learn more about this pattern at Serverless Land Patterns: [https://serverlessland.com/patterns/sns-sqs-message-content-router-cdk](https://serverlessland.com/patterns/sns-sqs-message-content-router-cdk)

 Important: this application uses various AWS services and there are costs associated with these services after the Free Tier usage - please see the [AWS Pricing page](https://aws.amazon.com/pricing/) for details.
 You are responsible for any AWS costs incurred.
 No warranty is implied in this example.